19hours/sg-statutes/Accountants Act - AA2004.md

 #### Proceedings of Complaints Committee

-45\.

-—(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure\.

-(2)  The chairman of a Complaints Committee may at any time summon a meeting of the Complaints Committee.
+45\.—(1)  A Complaints Committee may meet from time to time for the purposes of its inquiry and may regulate its own procedure\.(2)  The chairman of a Complaints Committee may at any time summon a meeting of the Complaints Committee.

 (3)  The quorum for a meeting of the Complaints Committee shall be constituted by the following persons: